ovh/svfs/docs/HubiC.md

 to directly retrieve a token and a storage URL using your hubiC credentials.

-To retrieve these informations, log into the [hubiC API](https://api.hubic.com) using your hubiC credentials.
-Then send a request to `/account/credentials` in order to get `token` and `endpoint` values.

-## Mounting containers
+The [hubiC API](https://api.hubic.com) can show these informations when calling the `/account/credentials` endpoint.

+In order to get these values automatically, hubic allows third-party applications to use its API.
+Authentication is achieved using the OAUTH protocol.

+SVFS will handle the job of fetching a token from the hubiC API everytime this is necessary using user-defined applications and their credentials.
+It comes with an helper command, `hubic-application` that will handle all the hassle of registring an application in order to use it with svfs (i.e. setting scope, getting request token, getting access token and finally getting your refresh token).

+## Create an application in your hubiC profile

+Go to https://hubic.com/home/browser/developers/ and add an application.
+Application name must be unique across hubiC, you can run the `hubic-application` command to have a unique application name suggested.

+## Register this application for SVFS

+Note application client ID and client Secret and run the `hubic-application` command.
+You will be prompted these informations as well as your email and password, then minimum required mount options will be shown at the end of the application registration process.

+## Access your hubiC data

-You can then mount your hubiC default container like this :
+Using options given within the previous step, you can for instance mount your default hubiC container with :

 ```
-sudo mount -t svfs -o token=<token>,storage_url=<endpoint>,container=default hubic /mountpoint
+sudo mount -t svfs -o hubic_auth=<hubic_auth>,hubic_token=<hubic_token>,container=default hubic /mountpoint
 ```

-Note : your token will expire after 24 hours, after this time you will need a new one.
-We will address this limitation in the future.

-For the moment, you can call the hubiC API from an [application](https://hubic.com/home/browser/apps/) registered in your hubiC account to automatically remount your storage space with a fresh token.